uncbiag/easyreg/doc/source/notes/train_reg_model.rst

 Tracking the training
 ^^^^^^^^^^^^^^^^^^^^^^^

 We can observe the training under output_root_path/data_task_name/task_name, which can be import to Tensorboard, as it saves in the .tfevents format.
+Also, it is recommended to check `output_root_path/data_task_name/task_name/records` folder to see intermediate result for specific images.